teor2345/tor-old/doc/HACKING/Fuzzing.md

 But the fuzzing harness should crash if tor fails an assertion, triggers a bug, or accesses memory it shouldn't.
 This helps fuzzing frameworks detect "interesting" cases.

+== Triaging Issues

+Crashes are usually interesting, particularly if using AFL_HARDEN=1 and --enable-expensive-hardening.
+Sometimes crashes are due to bugs in the harness code.

+Hangs might be interesting, but they might also be spurious machine slowdowns.
+Check if a hang is reproducible before reporting it.
+Sometimes, processing valid inputs may take a second or so, particularly with the fuzzer and sanitizers enabled.

 == Reporting Issues